-Editor’s note: this article was updated on February 15, 2020, to address the Samsung Galaxy Buds Plus and Apple AirPods Pro.
+Editor’s note: this article was updated on May 15, 2020, to address direct Spotify access with the latest Samsung Galaxy Buds software and to make note of the Google Pixel Buds (2020) as a viable alternative to the Apple AirPods and Samsung Galaxy Buds.

 We’re working from the outside in to compare the Apple AirPods 2019 vs the Samsung Galaxy Buds: hardware first.
 These products sport starkly different designs from one another.
 The Samsung Galaxy Buds have a more whimsical appearance, while the AirPods rock the same minimalist design as their predecessor.